-We celebrate the Feast of Saint Francis of Assisi on October 4, 2017.
+The Feast of Saint Francis of Assisi is celebrated on October 4, 2017.

 “Saint Francis gave up a life of wealth and comfort to help and care for the poor.
 He is a profoundly popular saint, particularly with children, and is fondly remembered for his love of animals and all God’s creations.”

 “Lord, make me an instrument of your peace.

 Where there is hatred, let me bring love.

 Where there is offense, let me bring pardon.

 Where there is discord, let me bring union.